How News Corp damages Liberal Party, and Australian democracy

 As The New Daily’s James Robertson reported, Sky News gave a big run to a string of unpublished polling sourced to “an industry group” – with the NSW Minerals Council being a likely suspect.

-“The polling claimed One Nation and the Liberal Democrats would secure a 20-point share of the primary vote even in Mr Kean’s own (leafy, well-educated) seat of Hornsby, but counting has them on only about half as much.
+“The polling claimed One Nation and the Liberal Democrats would secure a 20-point share of the primary vote even in [then treasurer Matt] Kean’s own (leafy, well-educated) seat of Hornsby, but counting has them on only about half as much.

 “A similar narrative about a surging vote for right-wing minor parties delivering a Labor government ran through much of Sky’s pre-election and election night coverage.